 Delia Derbyshire, speaking for a TV interview in Room 12.

-A magazine photo of Desmond Briscoe, Dick Mills, Delia Derbyshire, Keith Salmon and Brian Hodgson in Room 12.
-The mixing desk isn't in its final position.
+A 'Tatler' magazine picture of 1965, showing Desmond Briscoe, Dick Mills, Delia Derbyshire, Keith Salmon and Brian Hodgson in Room 12.
+The mixing desk isn't in its final position: the zither is sitting on it.
 For technical reasons this image has been digitally processed.
 Picture courtesy of Brian Hodgson.

 Delia operating the desk in Room 12.
 The two in the background are possibly Brian Hodgson and Dick Mills.
-The mixing desk is located in its original position, diagonally across the north-east corner of the room.
-This picture comes from Clive Blackburn.
+The mixing desk is located in its original position, diagonally across the north-east corner of the room. ©Clive Blackburn.

 The metal lampshade as an instrument, made famous by Delia Derbyshire.